pgvillage/pgvillage/docs/administrators-guide/deployment_and_maintenance/replacing_certificates.md

 ```

 5: Deliver the entire bundle (only new `root.crt`, and the client certificates, configuration readme, etc.) to the application administrator.

-The procedure [The procedure for 'Antwoord aanvrager](../../../../../../../../../pages/xwiki/Infrastructuur/Team%253A+DBA/Werkinstrukties/Postgres/Bouwsteen/Antwoord+aan+de+aanvrager/WebHome.html) can be followed.

 Request application administrators to register with these new client certificates (configuration adjustment and reload/restart).

 6: Roll back the changes, push to GitLab, and run Ansible again.